caddy-dns/domainnameshop/README.md

 dns.providers.domainnameshop
 ```

+## Known issues

+This provider may have slow propagation time for dns records, it's recommended to add a ``propagation_delay`` of at least ``60s`` for reliable challenges.

+This is noted in the examples for the caddyfile.

 ## Config examples

 To use this module for the ACME DNS challenge, [configure the ACME issuer in your Caddy JSON](https://caddyserver.com/docs/json/apps/tls/automation/policies/issuer/acme/) like so: